DanskSupermarked/nvi/README.md

 If not told otherwise, `nvi` will attempt to read `./package.json` to infer the right version of Node.js to install.
-You need to either override this default using `--node-version` or make sure you `./package.json` file contains the following keys:
+You need to either override this default using `--node-version` or make sure your `./package.json` file contains the following keys:

 ```json